Updated Marvel Release Dates: When to See New MCU Movies & Disney+ Shows

 With 27 feature films and six Disney+ shows in 14 years, the Marvel Cinematic Universe dominates pop culture through its shared comic book worlds.
-Doctor Strange in The Multiverse of Madness was released on May 6, and the hype train keeps moving as Thor: Love and Thunder will be released as the summer blockbuster season reaches fever pitch.
-Fans are amped up with anticipation as buzz only grows for its current phase, which hopefully we’ll learn more about during San Diego Comic-Con in July if a Hall H presentation is in order (it is).
+Doctor Strange in The Multiverse of Madness was released on May 6, and the hype train keeps moving with Thor: Love and Thunder arriving July 8.
+Fans are amped up with anticipation as buzz only grows for its current phase, which hopefully we’ll learn more about during San Diego Comic-Con, coming up July 21-24.

 At present, there are at least 12 new MCU movies in production or awaiting release, and at least 16 new Disney+ streaming TV shows.
 With all that content, it can be hard to keep track of all the Marvel theatrical release dates and Marvel TV release dates, especially since they are frequently rescheduled or tweaked.